ckbox-io/ckbox-examples/token/README.md

 OPTIONAL:

-1. Use `/token/superadmin` as `tokenUrl` to login as `superadmin` and create few workspaces in Settings / Superadmin view.
+1. Login as `superadmin` and create few workspaces under Settings / Superadmin view.
-2. Now, limit user's access to selected workspaces by adding `ALLOWED_WORKSPACES` to `.env` file with comma-separated list of workspace IDs user has access to, e.g. `ALLOWED_WORKSPACES=0S5-AoLLmWYoYu9-evzD,xTFVB3x6WQ1QSalptc71`.
+2. Now, limit user's access to selected workspaces by adding `ALLOWED_WORKSPACES` to `.env` file with comma-separated list of workspace IDs user has access to, e.g. `ALLOWED_WORKSPACES=<workspace-1-ID>,<workspace-2-ID>`.
-3. Use `/token` endpoint to login as `user`.
-Your access will be limited to workspaces listed via `ALLOWED_WORKSPACES`.
+3. Login as `user` and see that your access is limited to workspaces listed in `ALLOWED_WORKSPACES`.

 Please note that access to workspaces can be restricted for users with role `user` and `admin` only.
 Users with `superadmin` role have access to all workspaces.